olliz0r/sys-botbase/README.md

     afreeze address u8/u16/u32/u64 value | Freezes the memory at address to value lfreeze                              | Lists all frozen values
-    dfreeze index                        | Unfreezes the memory at index
+    dfreeze index                        | Unfreezes the memory at index luarun path/url                      | Runs lua script at path or url (http:// only)
 ```

 ---